GraphingLib/GraphingLib/docs/handbook/smart_figure_wcs.rst

 Multiple Subplots
 -----------------

-All subplots share the same WCS projection:
+All subplots can share the same WCS projection:

 .. code-block:: python